NBISweden/toolsinfo/README.md

 - `README.md`    This file
 - `_scripts/`    Scripts to aid creation of tool descriptions
+- `_stubs/`      Description "stubs" used when fetching information from bio.tools
 - `_templates/`  Templates for tool descriptions
 - `tools/`       Tool descriptions to be displayed on the website